The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Your final day begins with a visit to Gotokuji Temple, famous for its countless lucky cat statues and then a walk through the bohemian streets of Shimokitazawa, known for its vintage shops and eclectic cafes.

-Afterwards, we head to Harajuku for a quick stroll through Takeshi Street.
+Afterwards, we head to Harajuku for a quick stroll through Takeshita Street.
 Conclude your Tokyo adventure in Shinjuku, where you’ll explore neon-lit streets and savour traditional Japanese cuisine.

 Morning: Gotokuji Temple